tamperic/Buzzing-Chat-App/README.md

 ## Features

-- **Start Component**: Users are able to enter their name and choose one of the four given background colors for the chat screen before joining the chat.
+- **Start Component**: users are able to enter their name and choose one of the four given background colors for the chat screen before joining the chat.
 - **Chat Component**: displaying the conversation, as well as an input field and submit button.
 - **Image sharing**: users are able to send images.
 - **Location sharing**: users are able to send location data.